c-d-a/io_export_qmap/README.md

 Most games use the original Quake format, defining planes by three verts.
 Doom 3 introduced a new format, using a plane equation.

 ### UVs
+UV scale depends on texture size.
+The exporter will use the first texture it finds in the material's node tree, or, failing that, the user-definable fallback size.

+Texture coordinates in the legacy "Standard Quake" format have the broadest support, but also potentially lose a lot of information, as it doesn't support shearing (only rotation and scale along world axes).
+The two other formats, "Valve220" and "Brush Primitives", are more advanced and have similar capabilities to each other.
+The choice depends on whether your editor and compiler support them.

 Since the .map format doesn't store individual vertices, it doesn't store individual verts' UVs either.
 Instead, it defines texture coordinates per plane.
 The exporter uses two arbitrarily selected edges for this task.
-In practice, this means that it is impossible to maintain perspective warp, unless you triangulate every face in advance.
+In practice, this means that it is impossible to maintain perspective warp (e.g. on curved pipes), unless you triangulate every face in advance.

-Texture coordinates in the legacy "Standard Quake" format have the broadest support, but also potentially lose a lot of information, as shearing is unsupported (only rotation and scale along world axes).
-The two other formats, "Valve220" and "Brush Primitives", are more advanced and have similar capabilities to each other.
-So the choice only depends on whether your editor and compiler support them.

 ### Flags
 Quake 2 introduced flags for defining various special properties (lights, etc).
 The flags carried over to Quake 3, still remained in vestigial form in Doom 3, and were removed in the Quake 4 format.